Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 `retry.delay`
 - Number of minutes to wait to sync the binaries for a remote asset in the case of a failed attempt
-- It is recommended to use a higher value in cases where the local server does not have regular network access to the the remote server (e.g. local developer server that requires VPN to access the remote server)
+- It is recommended to use a higher value in cases where the local server does not have regular network access to the remote server (e.g. local developer server that requires VPN to access the remote server)

 `save.interval`